yurishkuro/opentracing-tutorial/java/src/main/java/lesson04/README.md

 }
 ```

-And add this instruction to `sayHello` method after starting the span:
+Add a new `String greeting` parameter to the `sayHello` method and add this instruction to it, after starting the span:

 ```java
 scope.span().setBaggageItem("greeting", greeting);